ippontech/blog-usa/posts/reasons-to-build-our-application-using-angular.md

 <h3>Directives :</h3>

 Directives are classes that add new behavior or modify the existing behavior to the elements in the template.
-Basically directives are used to manipulate the DOM, for example adding/removing the element from DOM or changing the appearance of the DOM elements.
+Basically directives are used to manipulate the Document Object Model (DOM), for example adding/removing the element from DOM or changing the appearance of the DOM elements.

 You can give the following condition in your html tags: